 Midlands Regional Skills Forum Members

-Mr John Mc Kenna Forum Chair & Vice President TÚS:MMW
+Mr John Mc Kenna MRSF Chair & Vice President for Strategic Planning, Institutional Performance, Equality and Diversity at TÚS:MMW

-Mr Mark Atterbury Regional Development Executive Enterprise Ireland
+Mr Mark Atterbury Regional Development Executive at Enterprise Ireland (EI), Midlands Office

-Ms Anne Naughton Project Officer Skills For Growth
+Ms Anne Naughton Projects Coordinator Graduate Studies, Research & Innovation at Skills For Growth

-Mr Michael Tobin Dean of Life Long Learning TÚS:MMW (Athlone)
+Dr Michael Tobin Dean of Faculty Continuing, Professional, Online and Distance Learning at TÚS:MMW

-Ms Sarah Morgan Programme Mgr.
-Midlands Regional Enterprise Plan
+Ms Sarah Morgan Programme Manager for Midlands Regional Enterprise Plan

-Ms Avril Browne HR & Training Glanbia Cheese EU
+Ms Avril Browne Human Resources & Training Officer at Glanbia Cheese EU, Portlaoise, Co.
+Laois

 What We Do